-Oita is in the goldilocks zone for Japanese alcohol production.
-We are both the southernmost sake manufacturing point in the country and the northern most shōchū manufacturing point.
+Oita is in an ideal location for Japanese alcohol production, with both the southernmost sake manufacturing point in the country and the northern most shōchū manufacturing point.
 Mugi (wheat/barley) shōchū from Oita is particularly famous throughout Japan.

 What is shōchū?
 Shōchū is a type of distilled Japanese alcohol that originated in Kyushu and it is most often made from rice, barley/wheat, sweet potatoes, buckwheat or brown sugar, although other varieties exist.
 It can be served in various ways including straight, mixed with water (either hot or cold), mixed with oolong tea or juice and more.
 People in Oita will often squeeze fresh kabosu (Japanese lime) into shōchū before drinking as well.

 Shōchū is sometimes referred to as "Japanese vodka", but this is misleading as the two have multiple differences.
 Vodka is generally stronger than shōchū, as vodka is usually 35-45% alcohol whereas not only is shōchū 25-30% on average (there are a few that are 35-45%, but these are rare), but is also often enjoyed mixed with either hot or cold water, which further reduces the alcohol percentage to 12-15%, similar to a glass of wine.
 While vodka is distilled multiple times, the best shōchū is single distilled, which enables it to keep more of the characteristics of the ingredients used to make it, meaning that depending on the base ingredient, shōchū can taste very different.